 - The best way to photograph people, objects and landscapes

 - Iso / film speed / digital noise

 - How to take a great picture in low light

 - How to lock the focus and compose fantastic shots

-- White balance, colour temperature, Kelvin, camera’s white balance pre-sets
+- White balance, color temperature, Kelvin, camera’s white balance presets

 - Custom white balance

-- White balance shift – how to make sure they’re the colours you want them to be
+- White balance shift – how to make sure they’re the colors you want them to be

 - Manual Focus